Can a world class, National Geographic photographer lose his passion? Yes! How does he get it back?

 If you find yourself in Ely, Minnesota, be sure and stop at Brandenburg’s gallery and be amazed at the large, gorgeous prints on the walls.
 Buy something and support his charitable work.

-You can order the video version of Chased by the Light here.
+You can also order the video version of Chased by the Light in the video section of my photography store.

 JimBrandenburg.com.
 There is a gallery of all 90 photos in the Chased by the Light project, along with several other galleries of beautiful images.